 Dry mouth?
 No more.
-Counteract it by chewing.
+You can counteract it by chewing.
 Chewing increases saliva excretion.
-The more and harder we chew, the more saliva is formed in the mouth.
+The more and harder we chew, the more saliva is produced in the mouth.
 Saliva is largely water, but it also contains other substances that prevent dehydration and are important to the body.
-The saliva is formed in various glands that sit under the tongue, in the lower jaw, and at the ears.
+The saliva is formed in more than 100 various glands that sit under the tongue, in the lower jaw, and at the ears.
 The glands specialize in various things.
 Therefore, we can have different saliva depending on what we need it for.
 Saliva has many different tasks:

 - Lubricates teeth and gums so that they do not dry out.